Looking for a fun way to spend an evening with family or friends?

 You may also want to invest in an opaque pitcher to serve as a spittoon.
 This allows designated drivers a chance to politely spit out the wine after they’ve sampled it.

 Making It a True Tasting Experience

 Don’t try to shoehorn it between appetizers and dinner and don’t stress about finding the perfect food to pair with it.
 That’s not what a tasting is about.

 Start with the heaviest, most dry wine and serve about a quarter glass to your guests.
-This is just enough to appreciate each wine, while keeping in mind that several wines will be served throughout the course of the tasting.
+This is just enough to appreciate each wine.
+Keep in mind that several wines will be served throughout the course of the tasting.
 It’s also a good idea to have some bread in between each taste to freshen everybody’s palette.

-If you choose to serve dinner, do so after the tasting and allow each guest to choose their favorite wine of the evening to accompany their meal.
+If you choose to serve dinner, do so after the tasting.
+Allow each guest to choose their favorite wine of the evening to accompany their meal.